 Panting due to stress or anxiety

 Have you ever noticed dog panting following an unexpected burst of fireworks, during or after a vet visit, during a storm or on a long journey?
 Dogs often pant when they’re stressed, fearful or anxious.
-The panting is likely to be accompanied by crying and whining.

 On bonfire night, tire your dog out with a long walk during the day and keep him indoors with the curtains shut in the evening.